sam-github/pcap-lua/README.txt

 Open a source device to read packets from.

 - device is the physical device (defaults to "any")

 - snaplen is the size to capture, where 0 means max possible (defaults to 0)

 - promisc is whether to set the device into promiscuous mode (default is false)

 - timeout is the timeout for reads in seconds (default is 0, return if no packets available)

+-- dumper:close()

+Manually close a dumper object, freeing it's resources (this will happen on garbage collection if not done explicitly).

 -- pcap.DLT = { EN10MB=DLT_EN10MB, [DLT_EN10MB] = "EN10MB", ... }